Skip to main content

 The discipline that prevents this is the same discipline that made smaller context windows work: ask, on every task, what does the agent need to see to do this well?
 The answer is rarely "everything."
 The answer is rarely the same as last task.
 Curating is the work.

-At BridgeMind, context curation is treated as infrastructure.
-The CLAUDE.md scaffold is in the repo, versioned, reviewed when it changes.
-Spec templates are in the repo.
-The list of "interface surface" files for major modules is in the repo.
+At BridgeMind, context curation is infrastructure.
+The CLAUDE.md scaffold lives in the repo, versioned and reviewed when it changes.
+So do the spec templates and the list of "interface surface" files for major modules.

 That sounds heavy.
-In practice it is the lightest part of the operating model.
-The alternative — re-curating context from scratch on every task, with every engineer making different choices — is what is heavy.
-It just looks light because the cost is hidden.
+It is the lightest part of the workflow.
+The expensive alternative is re-curating context from scratch on every task, with every engineer making different choices.
+That cost is real; it just hides better.

-The Vibecademy certifications treat context engineering as one of the foundational competencies.
-The Claude Code track in particular drills it.
-Engineers earn the credential by demonstrating context budgets in reviewed work — not by reciting them.
+The Vibecademy certifications treat context engineering as a foundational competency, and the Claude Code track drills it hard.
+You earn the credential by demonstrating context budgets in reviewed work, not by reciting them.

-Most of this strategy ports to other models.
-Curated context beats maximal context everywhere — at GPT-5.5, at Gemini, at any frontier model.
-The numbers change.
-The discipline does not.
-The multi-model vibe coding piece covers the routing logic for teams running more than one.
+Most of this strategy travels.
+Curated context beats maximal context at GPT-5.5, at Gemini, at any frontier model — only the token numbers change.
+For teams running more than one, the multi-model piece covers the routing logic.

-Opus 4.7's 1M-token window is special in the sense that it gives you more headroom than you usually need.
-It is not special in the sense that it changes what good context looks like.
+Opus 4.7's window is special only in giving you more headroom than you usually need.
+It does not change what good context looks like.
 Good context still looks like good context.

 Where to Start

-If you have moved your team to Opus 4.7 and noticed diff quality dropping, the first thing to check is your context curation, not the model.
-The most common cause of post-upgrade quality regression is overcorrecting toward maximal context.
+Moved your team to Opus 4.7 and watched diff quality drop?
+Check your context curation before you blame the model.
+The most common cause of a post-upgrade regression is overcorrecting toward maximal context.

-Pull the curated-context pattern in this piece into one of your repos.
+Pull the curated-context pattern into one repo.
 Run a week of work under it.
-Compare diff quality.
+Compare the diffs.
 The signal will be obvious.

 The window is a tool.
-The strategy is the work.
-Vibecademy credentials the strategy.
+The strategy is the work — and Vibecademy credentials the strategy.
 The window came free.

 Continue Reading